 All transactions entered with related parties for the financial year ended 31st March2018 were on arm's length basis and in the ordinary course of business under third provisoto section 188(1) of the Act.
-Hence details are not given in form AOC 2 as required undersection 134(3) (h) of the Act.
+Hence Details are not given in form AOC 2 as required undersection 134(3) (h) of the Act.

 Pursuant to section 188 of the Companies Act 2013 a resolution has been included inthe notice for approval of members for the transactions with M/s.
 Laaj International andM/s.
 Square Textiles LLC Dubai UAE in which some directors are interested.

 Omnibus approval wherever required was given for transactions of repetitive nature onhalf yearly basis.
 All related party transactions are placed before the Audit Committeeand the Board of Directors for approval.
 All related party transactions entered during thefinancial year ended 31st March 2018 are disclosed in the notes to accounts.

 21 Significant and material orders passed by the regulators or courts

 There are no significant and material orders passed by the regulators or courts againstthe Company during the year.
 There are also no material development which may impact onthe business of the Company from the end of the financial year and the date of thisreport.

 22 Directors responsibility statement

 To the best of knowledge and belief and according to the information and explanationobtained by them your directors make the following statement in terms of section 134(3)(c) of the Companies Act 2013:

-(iii) That the directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities;
+(c) That the directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities;

-(v) That the directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.
+(e) That the directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.

 23 Statutory auditors

 24 Qualification in the auditor's report

-With reference to the auditor's remarks in regard to Ind AS 19 for EmployeesBenefits for provision of gratuity the Directors clarify that the liability for gratuitypayable by the Company is being worked out in consultation with LIC and appropriate policyas advised by LIC will be taken in due course during the current financial year.
+With reference to the Statutory auditor's remarks in regard to Ind AS 19 for EmployeesBenefits for provision of gratuity the Directors clarify that the liability for gratuitypayable by the Company is being worked out in consultation with LIC and appropriate policyas advised by LIC will be taken in due course during the current financial year.

 25 Cost Audit